Motion-2-To-3: Leveraging 2D Motion Data for 3D Motion Generations: Abstract

 \section{Abstract}

-Text-driven human motion synthesis is capturing significant attention for its ability to effortlessly generate intricate movements from abstract text cues, showcasing its potential for revolutionizing motion design not only in film narratives but also in virtual reality experiences and computer game development.
-Existing methods often rely on 3D motion capture data, which require special setups resulting in higher costs for data acquisition, ultimately limiting the diversity and scope of human motion.
+Text-driven human motion synthesis has showcased its potential for revolutionizing motion design in the movie and game industry.
+Existing methods often rely on 3D motion capture data, which requires special setups, resulting in high costs for data acquisition, ultimately limiting the diversity and scope of human motion.
 In contrast, 2D human videos offer a vast and accessible source of motion data, covering a wider range of styles and activities.

-In this paper, we explore leveraging 2D human motion extracted from videos as an alternative data source to improve text-driven 3D motion generation.
+In this paper, we explore the use of 2D human motion extracted from videos as an alternative data source to improve text-driven 3D motion generation.
 Our approach introduces a novel framework that disentangles local joint motion from global movements, enabling efficient learning of local motion priors from 2D data.
-We first train a single-view 2D local motion generator on a large dataset of text-motion pairs.
-To enhance this model to synthesize 3D motion, we fine-tune the generator with 3D data, transforming it into a multi-view generator that predicts view-consistent local joint motion and root dynamics.
-Experiments on the HumanML3D dataset and novel text prompts demonstrate that our method efficiently utilizes 2D data, supporting realistic 3D human motion generation and broadening the range of motion types it supports.
-Our code will be made publicly available at \href{https://zju3dv.github.io/Motion-2-to-3}{link}.
+We first train a single-view 2D local motion generator on a large dataset of text-2D motion pairs.
+Then we fine-tune the generator with 3D data, transforming it into a multi-view generator that predicts view-consistent local joint motion and root dynamics.
+Evaluations on the well-acknowledged dataset and novel text prompts demonstrate that our method can efficiently utilize 2D data, supporting a wider range of realistic 3D human motion generation.